Rosedale Busway Station Rosedale Busway Station

 Access

-People can access the station by foot, bike lane and local buses, which will have increased frequency and additional routes once the station opens.
+People can access the station by foot, by bike and on local buses, which will have increased frequency and additional routes once the station opens.
 Undercover secure bike parking facilities have been incorporated into the design.

-After thorough investigation and consultation with residents and businesses, we elected not to include a Park and Ride facility at the new station as we do not want to attract more cars into the already busy Rosedale area.
-Closer to station opening we will work with residents and businesses to design a parking solution for nearby streets, so the station does not increase congestion in the area.
+After a thorough investigation, in consultation with residents and local businesses, we decided not to include a Park and Ride facility at the new station, to avoid attracting cars to the already busy Rosedale area.
+We will work with residents and businesses on nearby street-parking solutions before the opening so that the station does not increase congestion in the area.

-To make sure it’s easy and safe to get to and from the new station, we’re undertaking some improvements to Rosedale Road between Tawa and Triton Drives.
+To make sure it’s easy and safe to get to and from the new station, we’ll also make some improvements to Rosedale Road between Tawa Drive and Triton Drive.
+These include:

-• Improving traffic flows along Rosedale Road by building a bus lane between Tawa and Triton Drive
+• improving traffic flows along Rosedale Road by building a bus lane between Tawa Drive and Triton Drive

-• Making it safer for people to walk to and from the station by installing traffic lights and pedestrian crossings on the Tawa Dr and Triton Dr intersections with Rosedale Road.
+• making it safer for people to walk to and from the station by installing traffic lights and pedestrian crossings on the Tawa Drive and Triton Drive intersections with Rosedale Road

-September 2020: Resource Consent granted for new station and Rosedale Road upgrades
+• 2020: Resource consent granted for new station and Rosedale Road upgrades

-May 2022: NCI Alliance completes busway bridge and retaining wall for Rosedale Bus Station.
+• 2022: NCI Alliance completes busway bridge and some retaining walls for Rosedale Bus Station

-Late 2022: Project handed over to AT for construction
+• 2023: Project handed over from NCI Alliance to AT

 Public feedback